Skip to content

 Wedding attire in the Middle East is a seamless blend of tradition and contemporary style.
 Saudi brides often opt for exquisite floor-length gowns adorned with intricate embroidery, pearls, and Swarovski crystals, reflecting the region’s love for opulence and luxury.
 The traditional “abaya,” a long, flowing robe, is also a popular choice, often crafted from the finest silks and embellished with delicate beadwork.

 In Qatar and the UAE, brides embrace both traditional and modern styles, with some opting for sleek, contemporary gowns while others choose to wear the iconic “kandura,” a traditional long-sleeved dress adorned with intricate embroidery and embellishments.
 Regardless of the style, each ensemble is a masterpiece of craftsmanship, reflecting the region’s rich cultural heritage and love for couture fashion.
 The fact that men are not present during the women’s wedding make these events an absolute must see for fashion lovers – I have seen the most incredible dresses and jewellery at those events.
-If you have more questions on how to behave during events like this, you will find it beneficial to join our community the Middle East Hub.
+If you have more questions on how to behave during events like this, you can book an ‘ask me anything’ session here.

 Culinary Delights and Indulgent Feasts